Are you baffled by Japanese candlestick patterns? A great place to boost your candlestick IQ is with the most basic pattern of all: the Doji pattern.

 Due to the location of the opening and closing prices, Dojis are a signal of market consolidation.
 On their own, Dojis don’t signal a market bias.
 That’s why they differ from multi-candle formations such as a Bearish Engulfing Pattern or Three Black Crows — an isolated Doji isn’t a signal of market direction.

-Integrating the Doji candlestick chart pattern into your forex trading isn’t difficult.
-Follow the process below, and you will be well on your way:
+Integrating the Doji candlestick chart pattern into your trading isn’t difficult.
+Follow the process below, and you will be well on your way to apply the Doji candlestick strategy:

 - Identify a Doji in any currency pair on any timeframe.